-Whether you're a beginner or an experienced player, choosing the best piano can be challenging.
+Whether you're a beginner or an experienced player, choosing the best piano for performing or practising can be challenging.
 From beautifully-crafted acoustic pianos, to versatile digital emulations for the stage and home, there’s a plethora of options, and it’s often hard to know where to start, whether you want the best cheap piano or are looking for a more high-end model.

 We frequently get asked to recommend pianos for people, so with that in mind, it’s time to give you a comprehensive list of pianos that can help anyone that's in the market for one, whether you just want to play piano songs at home, record piano in the studio, or take a piano on stage.

 If you go for an acoustic, then there are several important factors to take into account, including the cost of regular tuning and the atmosphere in your home (moisture and damp/cold can affect the components/tuning).
 You can have the best piano in the world, but if it isn't maintained and housed properly then it won't perform to its full potential.
 Plus, you need to make sure that you have good access for delivery and that, if the piano is to go up or downstairs, you have strong enough floors (and strong enough help; pro piano movers are a must).

 Digital pianos generally sound and feel great these days, but there’s still lots to consider.
 Firstly, for the home, you want something that fits in with its surroundings, isn’t too heavy (if you want to move it around), sounds realistic and projects its sound nicely - digital pianos for the home come with built-in speakers so you shouldn't need to worry about connecting any - and doesn't have too heavy an action, particularly if kids are going to be playing/learning on it.
 You also need to decide whether you want just sounds, or sounds with effects, MIDI and auto-backings for practising/playing along with too.

 1. Yamaha U1 acoustic upright